Ääntäminen

 - Not bright or intense.

-- (linguistics, rare) voiceless
+- (phonetics, rare) Voiceless.

-- (slang) Lacking strength or resolve, wimpy.
+- (slang) Lacking strength or resolve; not tough, wimpy.

 - (of water) Low in dissolved calcium compounds.